anshkunj/Bug-fixing-projects/README.md

 ## 🎯 Purpose of This Repository
 - Showcase **real debugging and problem-solving skills** in Python
 - Demonstrate ability to fix broken code in multiple scenarios
-- Serve as a **portfolio for Fiverr clients or recruiters** looking for Python developers
+- Serve as a **portfolio for clients or recruiters** looking for Python developers

 ---